psychemedia/finn-resources/src/how-oisin-named.md

 "It is an easy kill," said Fionn regretfully.
 "They have her," he cried.

 But he was again astonished, for the dogs did not kill.
-They leaped and played about the fawn, licking its face, and rubbing de- lighted noses against its neck.
+They leaped and played about the fawn, licking its face, and rubbing delighted noses against its neck.

 Fionn came up then.
 His long spear was lowered in his fist at the thrust, and his sharp knife was in its sheath, but he did not use them, for the fawn and the two hounds began to play aroimd him, and the fawn was as affectionate towards him as the hounds were; so that when a velvet nose was thrust in his palm, it was as often a fawn's muzzle as a hoimd's.